KEPHA222/js_session3_algorithms/README.md

 ## Description<br>
-These are Javascript challenges with examples which illustrate Algorithms- (Add All, Sum Primes, Seek & Destroy).
+These are Javascript problems/challenges with examples which illustrate Algorithms- (Add All, Sum Primes, Seek & Destroy).